 Mission

-To use social network, motivation, and decision science to improve individual, social, and organizational systems.
+To use social network, motivation, and decision science to positively impact individuals, groups, and organizations.

-The lab combines social network analysis, motivation, and decision-making approaches to more fully explain how social networks wield their power on important targets: goals, important decisions, specific behaviors, performance, climates, and system well-being.
-Largely grounded in dynamic network theory (DNT), network goal analysis (NGA) aims to portray these system dynamics at individual, group, organizational, or international levels, including those with conflict.
+The lab combines social network analysis, motivation, and decision-making approaches to more fully explain how complex systems wield their power on important targets: goals, important decisions, specific behaviors, performance, climates, and system well-being.
+Grounded in dynamic network theory (DNT), network goal analysis (NGA) aims to portray these system dynamics at individual, group, organizational, or international levels, including those with conflict.
 NGA can also be used with other theoretical approaches, not just DNT, whenever social networks and goals (or target behaviors) are the focus.
-In contrast, we also use behavioral reasoning theory (BRT) to examine how people's reasoning and counter-argument processes within the network help trigger motivated goal striving and behavior at the individual levels.
-Utilizing both DNT and BRT together is presumed to provide a richer, yet highly operational understanding of system behavior with direct implications for strategic change to improve system functioning.
+At the micro level, we also use behavioral reasoning theory (BRT) to examine how people's reasoning and counter-argument processes within the network help trigger motivated goal striving and behavior at the individual levels.
+Utilizing both DNT and BRT together is presumed to provide a rich, yet highly operational understanding of system behavior with direct implications for strategic change to improve system functioning.
+For researchers interested in applying BRT and NGA methodological surveys and computer visualizations, click here.

 Our approach inserts goal nodes into social networks to provide new insights about system functioning (Westaby and colleagues).
-Goals nodes are inherently motivational and can represent many important things, such as goals, missions, objectives, important decisions, intentions, wishes, needs, dreams, or target behaviors.
-Thus, inserting goal nodes into network structures has the capacity to help explain system functioning across diverse human experiences.
+Goals nodes are inherently motivational and can represent many important things, such as goals, missions, objectives, important decisions, intentions, wishes, needs, reasons, dreams, or target behaviors.
+Thus, inserting goal nodes into network structures has the capacity to help explain system functioning across diverse human experiences and topical areas.

 Network goal analyis (NGA) examines how social networks pivot around important goals with theoretically determined motivational linkages.
 In contrast, traditional social network analysis (SNA) focuses on social structural linkages without explict links to goal nodes.
 However, the approaches are complementary, depending on the scientific or practice question.